asalinas9/Updated_Portfolio/README.md

 The issues I had where pertaining to the profile image.
 I had to find the right size and customize it 3 different ways (depending on the size/slide transition).
 Also, adjusting the grid boxes to be centered under the about me page.

 Technology Used
--HTML
--SASS
--Javascript
--Node js
+-HTML, SASS, Javascript, Node js